Disability Services and Resource Guide

 Fax: (512) 257-7179

-Jewish Family Service, a division of the JCAA, has sought and dedicated resources to create several services and initiatives to facilitate the inclusion of people with disabilities in the Austin Jewish community.
+Jewish Family Service, a branch of Shalom Austin, has sought and dedicated resources to create several services and initiatives to facilitate the inclusion of people with disabilities in the Austin Jewish community.
 JFS offers professional information, referral case management, counseling and psychotherapy to individuals, couples and families coping with diagnoses and ongoing disabilities.

 Services include the following: